rogercolbeck/LPAssumptions/README.md

 LPAssumptions (https://github.com/rogercolbeck/LPAssumptions ) is a Mathematica package for solving linear programming problems in which the objective function can contain unknown variables other than those being optimized over.
-The manual and an example notebook are available at http://www-users.york.ac.uk/~rc973/LPAssumptions.html .
+There is a manual and an example notebook here too.

 To use the package, open the file LPAssumptions.m in Mathematica and press "Run All Code".